mikeplem/platform-interview/Phase_2.md

 Welcome to the Platform team!
 ```

-I found [some documentation](https://dev.to/sklarsa/k3s-traefik-ingress-configured-for-your-homelab-58lc) about needing to config extra ports for Traefik and that gave me some interesting ideas but I still run into the same problems with service issues.
+I found [some documentation](https://dev.to/sklarsa/k3s-traefik-ingress-configured-for-your-homelab-58lc) about needing to configure extra ports for Traefik and that gave me some interesting ideas but I still run into the same problems with service issues.

 ```
 time="2025-02-12T02:17:51Z" level=error msg="Skipping service: no endpoints found" namespace=default serviceName=interview servicePort="&ServiceBackendPort{Name:,Number:8080,}" providerName=kubernetes ingress=interview